tirimid/tirimid.net/artistic/quevish.md

 determined by the position on the timeline of the point-of-view speaker, which is itself determined contextually.
-So, for example, if I was speaking from the perspective of a soldier during the second world war, I would say "I am fighting" (using the verb phrase: bam guby) rather than "I was fighting" (using the verb phrase: bam guby gymba).
+So, for example, if I was speaking from the perspective of a soldier during the second world war, I would say "I am fighting" (using the verb phrase: bam guby gymby) rather than "I was fighting" (using the verb phrase: bam guby gymba).
 However, if I was talking *about* that soldier, as a modern observer rather than a historical point of view, I would use the proximate past tense.